cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/finalproject.md

 **Due: May 13 by 11:59 PM**

+This is the last milestone!

-Finish up the authentication system on your site
+Finish up the authentication system on your site and deploy your website.

+Include the url of your deployed site in your submission!

 :::tip
 Need help?
 Come to [office hours](/docs/introduction#when-are-office-hours) and we can help you debug.
 Also feel free to post questions on Ed!